noelbundick/website/content/posts/Bash-on-Windows-Azure-Cloud-Shell-Quickstart/index.md

 Putting that all together, you'll get something like the following

-{% asset_img bash-success.png "Specific url is different than example command due to Gist revisions" %}
+{{% img "bash-success.png" "Specific url is different than example command due to Gist revisions" %}}

 Easy!
 2 commands and you're up and running!